-The Board have identified the following parameters with respect to the skill/expertise/ competence that are available with the Board in the context of the business and sector for it to function effectively:
+The Board have identified the following parameters with respect to the skill/expertise/competence that are available with the Board in the context of the business and sector for it to function effectively:

-Directors Kno ndustr owled perier ge/ Technical Skills/ Experience Behavioural Competencies
+Directors Kno ndustr owled perier ge/ Fechni Experie cills/ rioural etencies

 Financial and Capital Markets Understanding of laws and regulations International Experience Accounting and Finance Risk Management Strategic Management Legal and Compliance Information Technology Governance Leadership and Mentoring Skills Interpersonal Relations

 Ms. Vidya Shah - -

 Dr. Vinod Juneja - -

 Mr. Atul Ambavat

 Mr. Sunil Phatarphekar

 Ms. Ananya Suneja

 Ms. Priyadeep Chopra